AhmadPirzargar/RuntimeVerificationHipsterWebSite/README.md

 ## Building for production

-To optimize the rvHipsterWebsite application for production, run:
+To optimize the RuntimeVerificationHipsterWebSite application for production, run:

     ./mvnw -Pprod clean package